enzamac/File-Server/README.md

 ## Overview

-A simple file server that display information to logged in user.
+A simple file server that displays information to logged in user.

 ## Features